-- Leading cartoon destination targeting boys and featuring signature franchises such as Dragon Ball Z Kai and Avatar: The Last Airbender, as well as fan favorites such as The Fairly OddParents, Back to the Barnyard and The Penguins of Madagascar. - Programming highlights included the new series Voltron Force, the Power Rangers and returning hits like NFL Rush Zone: Guardians of the Core, Speed Racer: The Next Generation, Iron Man: Armored Adventures and the Hero Factory franchise. - Nicktoons reached approximately 58 million domestic television households in September 2011.
+- Leading cartoon destination targeting boys and featuring signature franchises such as Dragon Ball Z Kai and Avatar: The Last Airbender, as well as fan favorites such as The Fairly OddParents, and the Power Rangers. - Programming highlights included series premieres of Dragon Ball GT, Planet Sheen, Wild Grinders and Monsuno and returning hits like Voltron Force, Speed Racer: The Next Generation, Iron Man: Armored Adventures and the Hero Factory franchise - Nicktoons reached approximately 61 million domestic television households in September 2012.